Overview of the Event

 Protein Modeling Event Gallery

-This Simple Photo Gallery highlights some successful pre-build and on-site models from previous competitions.
+This Simple Photo Gallery highlights some successful pre-build and on-site models from last year's competition.

 The Science Olympiad Protein Modeling Event is developed by the MSOE Center for Biomolecular Modeling.
 Feel free to contact us with questions regarding the program, resource information on our Contact Us page.